Alain Elkann: Career

 Elkann was a collaborator of important Italian writers, such as Alberto Moravia and Indro Montanelli.
 He wrote novels, essays, and articles, among which are a book he co-wrote with Italian Chief Rabbi Elio Toaff, a former religious leader in Rome, called How to Be a Jew and Other Works and a book of conversation with him called The Messiah and the Jews (Il Messia e gli ebrei).
 He also published a book with Milan archbishop Carlo Maria Martini, as well as a book about Islam with Prince El Hassan bin Talal of Jordan.
 In 2010, Elkann argued that all Jews should develop a strong connection to Israel.

 Since 2007, Elkann has been the president of Fondazione CittàItalia, and is also president of the Alliance française of Turin, president of Mecenate 90 (Rome), president of the scientific committee of Palazzo Te (Mantua), president of the FIAC of New York (Italian Foundation for Art and Culture), vice-president of the Fondazione Rosselli, board member of the IULM University of Milan where he teaches literature and arts, board member of the Museo Mega (Gallarate), member of the jury of Premio Internazionale Mondello Palermo and of Premio Roma, and image consultant for the municipality of Milan.
 For five years, he was counselor to the culture minister Giuliano Urbani.
 From 2004 to 2012, he was the president of the Egyptian Museum of Turin; he was replaced by Evelina Christillin.

 On 16 May 2008, Elkann was appointed by the Italian government Adviser for Cultural Events and Foreign Relations to the Italian Minister Sandro Bondi.
 He received the America Award of the Italy-USA Foundation in 2010.
-He was awarded Chevalier de la Légion d'Honneur in July 2009, and he received the Medaille de Vermeil award from the Académie Française in November 2010.
+He was awarded the Chevalier de la Légion d'Honneur in July 2009, and he received the Medaille de Vermeil award from the Académie Française in November 2010.
 A journalist since 1992 and member of Lazio's Order of Journalists, he works at La Stampa, the daily newspaper of Turin, teaches at the University of Pennsylvania, and appears on La7.

 Personal life

-In 1975, Elkann married Margherita Agnelli, daughter of the deceased president of Fiat Gianni Agnelli, with whom he had three children; two (Lapo Elkann and John Elkann) were involved in their grandfather's company, with Lapo now in fashion, while his daughter (Ginevra Elkann) is in the movie industry.
+In 1975, Elkann married Margherita Agnelli, daughter of the then president of Fiat Gianni Agnelli, with whom he had three children; two (Lapo Elkann and John Elkann) were involved in their grandfather's company, with Lapo now in fashion, while his daughter (Ginevra Elkann) is in the movie industry.
 His children were baptized and raised Catholic.
 After divorcing his wife in 1981, Elkann remarried with Rosy Greco in 2002; she was also Catholic.
 They divorced in 2009.
-In addition to his American citizenship, he has French and Italian citizenships.
+In addition to his American citizenship, he has French and Italian citizenship.